 - 7 Frequently Asked Questions About Moka Pot Vs Percolator

-- 8 Final Thoughts, Frappé-Ing It All Up, Moka Pot Vs Percolator
+- 8 Frappé-Ing It All Up – Moka Pot Vs Percolator

 A wise man once said that the daily coffee experience is not just about the coffee, it is about the whole experience and process of brewing the perfect cup of coffee.
-This is even more so with the mediation like process of making a pour over coffee.
+This is even more so with the meditation-like process of making a pour over coffee.

 Let’s crack on and get talking about and comparing the brewing process of a coffee percolator and the stovetop espresso maker that is the moka pot.

 A moka pot gives you the opportunity to brew quality rich and perfectly balanced shots of a focused coffee, while a percolator (more on these later), produces a strong bitter tasting coffee that lacks complexity in its flavor due to the rather elevated brewing temperature.

 I love the moka pot due to the brewing process being very predictable and very straight forward.
 The device uses hot steam and steam pressure to brew a concentrated and rather strong form of coffee that is referred to as an espresso or a stovetop espresso, both of which are not at all accurate.

 What you will get is a strong shot of coffee that resembles an espresso and is espresso-like.
 Experienced espresso drinkers and coffee lovers will notice the difference when drinking such a coffee.

 Visually, it lacks the thick crema on top, and on the occasion that you can get crema it lacks consistency and does not stay for long at all.
 The slight creamy flavor when compared to a genuine espresso shot is missing.